-So-called "honour-based" abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community and includes Female Genital Mutilation, forced marriage and practices such as breast ironing.
-Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
+So-called "Honour-based" abuse, including Female Genital Mutilation (FGM) and Forced Marriage community pressure and can include multiple perpetrators.
 It is important to be aware of the dynamic and additional risk factors when deciding what form of safeguarding action to take.
 All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.
 If there are any concerns staff should speak to the Designated Safeguarding Lead.